amaurylekens/pyranklib/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `pyrank` for local development.
+Here's how to set up `pyranklib` for local development.

-1. Download a copy of `pyrank` locally.
+1. Download a copy of `pyranklib` locally.
-2. Install `pyrank` using `poetry`:
+2. Install `pyranklib` using `poetry`:

     ```console
     $ poetry install